 So like I said, we're gonna skip all the where to cs, how to trade, etc stuff and just focus on how to make Ahri a proper ADC.
 For this purpose I'll briefly discuss building, and then move on to some gameplay tips.

 What I've laid out in the cheat sheet might not be the optimal build for this, it is just wat I've found to work for me.
-Essence Reaver provides some mana(refunds) and gives some much needed CDr.
-It gives a strong early game / laning phase and is solid for late.
-There is, however, a massive downside: midgame is terrible.
-In the time between completing your Zeal-item and Infinity Edge, your damage will be lacking quite severely.
-You could flip this around somewhat with a Stormrazor or Infinity Edge based build.
-I find this makes your early/laning phase a bit weaker tho, but your power progresses more evenly during the game.
-The downside to this is that late-game Ahri ADC is not very strong, for obvious reasons, so I personally prefer the early game powerspike from Essence Reaver.
+Galeforce provides extra mobillity (survivability) and is a fun choice, Kraken Slayer will give more damage.
+In the time between completing your Navori Quickblades and Infinity Edge, your damage will be lacking quite severely.
+You could flip this around somewhat with a Zeal item for your second, but I find the Navori's CDr is more worthwhile.

 Breaking this series tradition, I'll briefly go over the kit: